mbellitti/wikiart-classifier/README.md

 Cluster](https://www.bu.edu/tech/support/research/computing-resources/scc/),
 which has a few nodes equipped with GPUs.

+The training test contained 95.5k images, the valdiation set 23k.

 We used early stopping to prevent overfitting: after 16 epochs the validation error started growing again so we interrupted the (Adam) minimization.

 ![Training](https://github.com/mbellitti/wikiart-classifier/blob/master/src/training.png)

+# Testing
+The remaining 30k images were used as test set, and we obtained a 49% accuracy on the "style" classification task.

+# Misclassification
+Looking at a few misclassfied images, it's clear that the main problem is
+ambiguity: self-portraits and portraits are commonly mistaken for each other, but the NN recognizes it's confused by assigning roughly equal weights to the two possibilities.

 # Clustering
 This dataset lends itself to unsupervised learning tasks too: the header image